 - Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - Terrorism (as defined in the Terrorism Act 2000) is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
-The use or threat is designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause. - Extremism is defined in the 2011 Prevent Strategy as 'vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas.'
+The use or threat is designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause. - Extremism is the promotion or advancement of an ideology based on violence, hatred or intolerance, which aims to: - negate or destroy the fundamental rights and freedoms of others; or - undermine, overturn or replace the UK's system of liberal parliamentary democracy and democratic rights; or - intentionally create a permissive environment for others to achieve the results in (1) or (2). (updated from definition in the Prevent Duty 2011 New definition of extremism (2024))